Body Image: 7 Essential Tips for Improving Your Relationship With Your Physical Self

 Be grateful; there are more improvements to celebrate with your body that have nothing to do with the scale.
 Focus on those non-scale victories that help improve how you feel.
 For example, if you want to run a 5k and improve your race time, that is something to celebrate.
 You have improved your body to run faster towards a goal.

-Pay attention to how social media affects you
+Pay attention to how social media affects you.

 It is easy to get caught up in the effects of social media, and it can amplify any body image issues you may have with its unrealistic expectations.
-It is important to look at how social media may trigger you and avoid those images.
+It is essential to look at how social media may trigger you and avoid those images.
 Remember that most of the time, people only show the good parts of themselves, and images may be manipulated.
 In addition, instead of commenting on people’s physical appearance, try commenting on how happy they look.
 Take the attention away from physical attributes.

 It may be helpful to follow and look at accounts that focus on positive things that make you feel good or people you can identify with.
 When you filter out the negativity, it will improve your outlook.
 If you can’t go on social media without feeling bad, delete it altogether.

-Learning how to love your body and develop a positive relationship with your physical self is important.
+Learning how to love your body and develop a positive relationship with your physical self is essential.
 Even though it may be a challenge, it is worth it to take the time and effort to learn to love your body and appreciate all of its unique capabilities.
 There is no one-size-fits-all approach to body acceptance, but these tips can help you to start the journey.